UPPMAX/uppmax_intro_python/docs/sessions/graphics.md

     * 15 mins: challenge
     * 5 mins: feedback

+    Prior:

+    - What is meant with a plotting library?
+    - What is meant with a plotting package/module?
+    - Can you name a Python plotting package?

 ## Overview

 Sometimes one wants to make a plot, such like a scatterplot or barchart.